shortbus/breakout_options/README.md

 Entry and exit prices are only calculated for overnight holds, although the trend may continue for longer.

+### Stochastic RSI Reversal

+This algorithm catches the trend reversal of Relative Strength Index indicator in attempt to ride the directional trend of a stock.

+When a trend reverses from "Oversol" a Call may be placed until the indicator reverses in the opposite direction ("Overbought").

+Entry and exit prices are only calculated for overnight holds, although the trend may continue for longer.

 ## Getting Started

 Runs with optimal performance on systems with more than 8GB of RAM.